LivelyKernel/LivelyKernel/README.md

 ### Installing the Webwerkstatt PartsBin

 You can install all the cool tools from Webwerkstatt's PartsBin.
-Have a look at [the HOWTO](https://github.com/rksm/LivelyKernel/wiki/How-to-make-PartsBin-work).
+Have a look at our [HOWTO](https://github.com/rksm/LivelyKernel/wiki/How-to-make-PartsBin-work).

 ### Using livelykernel-scripts